How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Bud Rot Sprays

-Due to the nature of cannabis use (smoking), we do not recommend foliar spraying mature buds with fungicides or other solutions.
+Due to the nature of cannabis use (smoking), we do not recommend foliar spraying maturing buds with fungicides or similar solutions.
 However, if the outbreak is caught early on, an organic fungicide such as Trifecta Crop Control may prove effective.

 Cannabis Strains Resistant to Mold